sifu442/sql/readme.md

 For my deep dive into the data analyst job market, I harnessed the power of several key tools:

 - **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.
-— **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
+- **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
-— **Visual Studio Code:** My go-to for database management and executing SQL queries.
+- **Visual Studio Code:** My go-to for database management and executing SQL queries.
-— **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.
+- **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis
-To identify the highest—paying rotes, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
+To identify the highest-paying rotes, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
 This query highlights the high paying opportunities in the field.

 ```sql